-Check out these Lucky Bamboo Care Tips to learn how to grow this low care houseplant.
-It’s perfect for your office desk, kitchen counter or as a table centerpiece!
+Discover these Lucky Bamboo Care Tips to learn how to grow this low care houseplant.
+It’s perfect for your office desk, kitchen counter, or as a tabletop centerpiece!

 Botanical Name: Dracaena sanderiana

 Common Names: Chinese water bamboo, Sander’s dracaena, ribbon dracaena, ribbon plant, lucky bamboo, curly bamboo, Goddess of Mercy’s plant, and Belgian evergreen

 Lucky bamboo is native to central Africa and belongs to the family Asparagaceae.
 You’ll be surprised to know that it’s not bamboo at all and in fact, it’s a tropical water lily.
 It’s considered to bring good fortune in Feng Shui, in many Asian countries, and that’s why it’s a popular houseplant and also gifted on many occasions.

 Also Read: 14 Positive Energy Plants for Offices

 Being a hydroponic plant, it can grow solely in water without the need for any other medium like soil.
 It depends on you, whether you want to have it in soil or water.
 Let’s discuss both in brief.

 You can grow it in small decorative pots and vases of your choice.
 However, very shallow containers won’t be able to support this plant, so it’s important for the container to be tall–At least covering the 1/2 or 1/3 height of your existing lucky bamboo plant.